Common sense is rare with cybersecurity, and it will be for a long time

-These are all common sense tips for safety that people know, whether it's from parents or one really embarrassing moment in the winter.
+These are all common sense tips for safety that people have learned, whether from parents or one really embarrassing moment in the winter.
 But when it comes to cybersecurity, common sense is rare.

-There's still thousands of people that think "password" is a good idea for a password.
-In 2016, Keeper Security looked at 10 million passwords stolen in data breaches, and 1,700,000 of them were "123456."
+There are still thousands of people who think "password" is a good idea for a password.
+In 2016, Keeper Security looked at 10 million passwords stolen in data breaches, and 1.7 million of them were "123456."

 Before you laugh at these stupid passwords -- which you absolutely should -- note that they underscore the fact we're all kind of terrible when it comes to protecting our own personal data.
 It's that kind of environment that opens the door to things like the massive WannaCry attack, which largely proliferated because people were reluctant to upgrade to newer, more secure software.

 In March, the Pew Research Center surveyed more than 1,000 American adults on what they knew about cybersecurity.
-Things like what's two-factor authentication, what is a virtual private network, and how secure public WiFi is.
+The survey asked what's two-factor authentication, what is a virtual private network and how secure is public Wi-Fi.

 On average, people only answered five out of the 13 questions correctly.
 Only 1 percent of respondents got every question right.